Leader In Health And Safety Law

 Michael acts for clients in the rail and bus sectors, construction, ports, manufacturing, facilities management sector, waste industry and the lift industry.

-In Chambers and Partners (2018) Michael is ranked as a star individual for Health and Safety.
-The directory states that Michael:
+In Chambers and Partners (2019) Michael is ranked as a star individual for Health and Safety.
+The directory says that Michael has:

 HSE v Truscott Cambridge Crown Court 2017